ltw-webdev-javascript/curriculum/working-with-jquery.md

     lines:
       - num: "1-2"
         text: |
-          Javascript uses CSS selectors to choose things in the page.
+          JavaScript uses CSS selectors to choose things in the page.

           In between the `()` is the CSS selector: we can use tags, classes, IDs, `:first-child`, whatever.